 It is these dynamic patterns of neural connectivity, active when our externally focused networks are OFF, that give rise to the big "aha" moments each and every one of us has experienced in life - when ideas pop into our heads, like giant randomly-timed lightbulbs - connecting disparate dots that have been sitting on our mental whiteboards for days, weeks, months - or even years.
-Suddenly it all just makes sense!
+All of a sudden it all just makes sense!